CARL-JOSEPH-LEE/An-enhanced-QR-Code-Barcode-Generator/readme.md

 ## Screenshots

+_Example of a generated QR code._

 ## Contribution

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to create an issue or submit a pull request.
+Please follow the contribution guidelines outlined in `CONTRIBUTING.md`.

 ## License